 Applicants for Merit and Reserve Deputy must also include the Waiver of liability / Physician’s Release.

-Applications for Merit, Reserve, and Courthouse Security deputies are only accepted during a hiring process.
+Applications for Merit, and Reserve deputies are only accepted during a hiring process.
 Applications received any other time will be discarded.

 The Johnson County Sheriff’s Office is an equal opportunity employer and does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, or genetic information.
 Each applicant and employee will be limited by his/her own abilities and qualifications, and the department will endeavor to select, hire, and maintain in its employ only the best-qualified persons available for any particular position.